1902 Dewsbury by-election: Labour

 However, by the time Oldroyd decided to resign, the Labour Representation Committee had been formed and the future Labour Party announced their intention to bring forward a candidate.
 Their possible candidates included Edward Hartley, Ben Turner from Batley, J A Parr, a Justice of the Peace also from Batley and Peter Francis Curran, a Glasgow-born trade union official from London, who was later Labour MP for Jarrow.
 The local Labour Party and affiliated trade unions found themselves in financial difficulty however and could not afford to run a candidate of their own.
 It was reported that a journalist from London, the editor of the publication Justice, Harry Quelch, one of Britain's first Marxists, had arranged a well-attended public meeting in Dewsbury market-place.
 As a result, he was said to have gained the support of the Dewsbury working-men.
 Quelch was duly nominated as the candidate of the Social Democratic Federation (SDF).

-In early October 1901, the Press Association received a communication from the Parliamentary committee of the Trade Union Congress to the effect that Sam Woods, a leading light in the Miners Federation and Lib-Lab MP for Ince (1892–95) and for Walthamstow (1897–1900), had been approached unofficially to stand as Lib-Lab candidate in Dewsbury.
+In early October 1901, the Press Association received a communication from the Parliamentary committee of the Trades Union Congress to the effect that Sam Woods, a leading light in the Miners Federation and Lib-Lab MP for Ince (1892–95) and for Walthamstow (1897–1900), had been approached unofficially to stand as Lib-Lab candidate in Dewsbury.
 Woods indicated he would be willing to do so if formally invited by the Liberals and the trades council.

 Other sections of organised labour nevertheless kept up their search for a candidate and election funding for a while longer.
 A special meeting of the Dewsbury and District Labour council was held on 22 October 1901 and four men were invited to put their names forward to a joint conference of the Trades Council, the ILP and what was described as "other progressive bodies" with a view to the adoption of one of them as Trade Union and Socialist candidate at the by-election.
 The favoured men did not include Sam Woods and the Trades Unions obviously had a preference for the candidature of Edward Hartley.
 They called on the Labour Representation Committee to arbitrate with the SDF to secure a candidate whose nomination was agreed by the united forces of labour.

 In the end it seems that both the ILP and the Labour Party were obliged to bow to the inevitable and support Quelch to avoid splitting the labour vote.
 The Labour Party were indignant enough to put out a statement calling it 'sharp practice' on the part of the SDF to go forward with Quelch's nomination without the consent of all the groups representing organised labour.
 It was disunity of this kind which the Labour Representation Committee had been formed to eliminate.
 Such disputes increasingly disappeared in the years leading up to the 1906 general election, reinforcing Labour as the growing force in British politics but in 1901–02 in Dewsbury there was not yet any such harmony.